cheminfo/c6h6-documentation/src/book/spectra/mass/polycalc/README.md

-## PolyCalc: advanced polymer mass analysis
+## MSPolyCalc: advanced polymer mass analysis

 ### Your data are safe !

-The data that you drag and drop will NOT be submitted to the server.
-It may seem surprising but all the calculations are done in your own browser and you only need internet to load the webpage.
+All of the calculations applied during data treatment are performed locally in the browser, with no data transferred between servers.
+Data handling is therefore done safely and securely, being compatible with confidential data.

 You can therefore use confidential information without any risks.

 ### Licence

-This application is provided under the [MIT licence](https://github.com/cheminfo/polycalc/blob/master/LICENSE).
+This application is provided under the [MIT licence](https://github.com/cheminfo/mspolycalc/blob/master/LICENSE).

 ### Quick start